KSelyugina/hexlet-git/README.md

-Hell Hexlet!
-I like to create new files
+Hello, Hexlet!
+How are you?